shilpeedalal/shilpeedalal/README.md

 ## 🚀 About Me
 - 💼 Currently working as a Backend Developer
-- 🌱 Continuously learning new backend technologies and best practices
+- 🌱 Learning new backend technologies and best practices
-- 🤝 Open to collaborating on open-source projects and backend initiatives
+- 🤝 Open to collaborating on open-source projects

 ## 🛠 Skills
 - **Programming Languages**: JavaScript, C/C++